Note: this is an updated and expanded version of an original blog entry from nearly a decade ago.

 - 6th Principle: The goal of world community with peace, liberty, and justice for all;

 - 7th Principle: Respect for the interdependent web of all existence of which we are a part.

 I have every reason to believe that, unless the version of the Baha’i Faith led by the Universal House of Justice goes down to extinction in the next century or two, it will become as dangerous as any other religion has ever been.
 It is not dangerous now only because there are so few of them.
 But the fact is that this Faith is directly descended from the Shiite branch of Islam, which is known to be extremely violent and intolerant by nature.
 The Baha’i Faith, which was founded in the 19th Century, looks exactly like what one would expect if one took the most liberal Western political and social concepts of that Century and grafted them onto Shiite Islam.
 By implication, that also involves accepting everything about Islam and its Prophet Muhammad as true and good as well.
-Since Muhammad in his middle age was known to have married a CHILD bride, this strikes me as absurd!
+Since Muhammad in his middle age was said in some stories to have married a CHILD bride, this strikes me as absurd!

 Despite my rejection of most Baha’i teachings, I later supported my friend Eric Stetson’s effort to establish a new Unitarian Baha’i (UB) community, blending Baha’i and Unitarian Universalist ideas.
 It may be the only way to save the Baha’i Faith itself from continuing to degenerate into a destructive cult.
 If the UBs do not succeed, the Baha’i Faith itself must be destroyed instead!